projectgloriam/gh_vaccination_certificate/README.md

 If it's the first time using the database (or like a factory reset), run `php artisan migrate:fresh --seed`

 Be sure to delete all folders in `storage\app\public` to remove any media.

+Run `composer update` to install the app's dependencies.

 ### Run the app server
 Run `php artisan serve` and navigate to `http://localhost:8000/login`